 Prescribing and Patient Information papers tell you how to use the drug safely and effectively.
 This information is used by health care professionals, too.
 You can also use the patient information to learn:

 Other medications that should not be used when taking the drug

 Side effects that can occur

 How the drug should be stored

-This information might at first appear to be a bit frightening.
-FDA rules require drug advertisements to carry a list of every side effect that occurred during testing, whether it affected 25 out of 100 patients, or just 1 out of 5,000 patients.
-For example, the patient Information that accompanies a magazine ad for a typical drug might state that the drug can cause dry mouth, dizziness, blurred vision, and even hepatitis, a sometimes-fatal liver disease.
+This information might at first appear to be a bit confusing.
+FDA rules say that drug advertisements must have a list of every side effect that occurred during testing.
+For example, the patient information in a magazine ad for a typical drug might say that the drug can cause dry mouth, dizziness, blurred vision, and even hepatitis, a sometimes-fatal liver disease.